Chapter 5. Managing and Promoting Content

 - Clear the Composite View? check box and click Save.

 You can add Red Hat Enterprise Linux repositories to a Content View.
-You can use the same process for both Red Hat and custom repositories.
+Optionally, you can use the procedure described in this topic to add Red Hat repositories, custom repositories, or both to a Content View.

-This task uses a simple use case where all content is published.
-You can also create filters to control the content that is included in or excluded from the published Content View.
+In the following example, all content is included in the published Content View.
+Optionally, you can create filters to control whether content is included or excluded from the published Content View.

 Adding Repositories Using Web UI